Dawn of the Dead (2004 film): Plot

-To rescue Andy, the group straps supplies onto Chips's body and lower him into the parking lot; the zombies have no interest in him.
-Chips enters Andy's store safely, but a zombie follows through the dog door.
-Nicole, fond of Chips, crashes the delivery truck into the gun store, where a now zombified Andy traps her.
-Kenneth, Michael, Tucker, Terry, and C.J. reach the gun store via the sewers, kill Andy, and rescue Nicole.
-They grab ammunition and go back to the mall; along the way, Tucker breaks his legs, and C.J. mercy-kills him.
-Back to the mall, they are unable to lock the door, forcing an evacuation via the buses.
+To send supplies to Andy, who has begun starving, the group lowers Chips into the parking lot with provisions strapped to his body.
+The dog reaches the store, but a zombie enters through the dog door.
+Nicole crashes a truck into the store to retrieve Chips, but is trapped by the now-infected Andy.
+Kenneth, Michael, Tucker, Terry, and C.J. reach the store through the sewers, kill Andy, rescue Nicole, and collect ammunition.
+On the way back, Tucker breaks both legs, and C.J. kills him at his request.
+When the group cannot secure the mall doors, they evacuate.

-The survivors fight their way out as the buses drive to the marina.
-Glen loses control of a chainsaw, accidentally killing Monica; blood splatters on the windshield, causing their bus to crash, killing Glen.
-Steve attempts to abandon the group and is killed by a stowaway zombie.
-While C.J., Kenneth, and Terry leave the other bus to look for survivors, Ana kills the zombified Steve and retrieves his boat keys.
-Eventually the remaining survivors get to the marina, and C.J. sacrifices himself so the others can escape.
-Michael reveals a bite wound and kills himself as Ana, Kenneth, Nicole, Terry, and Chips sail away on the yacht.
+During the drive to the marina, Glen accidentally kills Monica with a chainsaw, and the resulting crash kills him as well.
+Steve tries to abandon the others but is killed by a hidden zombie.
+Ana kills the reanimated Steve and takes his boat keys.
+At the marina, C.J. stays behind so the others can escape.
+Michael reveals that he has been bitten and kills himself, while Ana, Kenneth, Nicole, Terry, and Chips leave on the yacht.
+The film ends with camcorder footage showing the group running out of supplies, reaching an island, and being overwhelmed by countless zombies.

-Footage from a camcorder found on the boat shows Steve's escapades before the outbreak and concludes as the group runs out of supplies, approaches an island, and is attacked by a swarm of zombies before the camcorder drops.
 (Note: In March 2024, James Gunn was asked by a fan on Threads what really happened to the survivors at the end of the film, and he simply replied, "What survivors?")